abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

     >**Note**: The command will take 2 to 3 minutes to complete.
 The command will create a virtual machine and various resources associated with it such as storage, networking and security resources.
 Do not continue to the next step until the virtual machine deployment is complete.

-1. When the command finishes running, in the cloudshell pane, close the Cloud Shell pane.
+1. When the command finishes running, in the cloud Shell pane, close the Cloud Shell pane.

-1. In the Azure portal, search for **Virtual machines** and verify that **myVMCLI1** is running.
+1. On the Azure portal, search for **Virtual machines** and verify that **myVMCLI1** is running.

     ![Screenshot of the virtual machines page with myVMPS in a running state.](./images/az-900-111.png)

-### Task 2: Execute commmands in the Cloud Shell
+### Task 2: Execute Commmands in the Cloud Shell

 In this task, we will practice executing CLI commands from the Cloud Shell.